hassanhajj910/prompt-me-a-dataset/README.md

 # promt-me-a-dataset
+This work has been accepted as an oral presentation at ICIAP23, AI4DH workshop.

 Repo used to generate an image dataset and evaluate the results using two chained models.
 A Zero shot object detection [GroundingDINO](https://github.com/IDEA-Research/GroundingDINO) and a [Segment Anything Model](https://github.com/facebookresearch/segment-anything) (SAM).
 The results are then returned as a json that can be easily processed within the [scalabel.ai](https://github.com/scalabel/scalabel) application.

 # Info